SammyAlvarado/sammyalvarado/README.md

 <details>
   <summary><b>😷 2020 goal</b></summary>

-  Life sometimes gives us berries🍓 instead of lemons🍋.<br>
+  Life sometimes gives us lemons🍋.<br>
   2020 was not the year we all wanted.
 Having to adapt to a world epidemic was not easy.
 This year, I chose to become an iOS Developer!
-Mobile development is not as easy as the commercial may have lead to you believe.
-I join Lambda's iOS Development program to join a community of like-minded developers who can help me find my path into a career path.
-So far I have not looked back and asked why 2021 hear we come....
+Mobile development is not as easy as the commercials may have lead to you believe.
+I joined Lambda's iOS Development program to be part of a community of like-minded developers who can help me find my path.
+So far I have not looked back and the journey continues.
+2021 here I come....
 </details>

 <details>
   <summary><b>🧑🏻‍💻 2019 goal</b></summary>

-  I took a big step in my life.<br>
+  Meeting life at a crossroad ⤲.<br>
   Career changes happen every day.
 I, like many people, had to make a difficult choice and take a leap of faith.
 I discovered I no longer wanted to continue with the career path I had worked hard for so many years.
-By the end of the year, I will choose my new journey into tech.
+By the end of the year, I chose my new journey into tech.
 </details>

 <!--END_SECTION:Outlooks-->